Illinois Compiled Statutes

 satisfied by affidavit or otherwise that

-a person has been engaged in the practice of real estate appraisal without a
+a person has been engaged in the practice of real estate appraisal without an active license,

 may enter a temporary restraining order without notice or bond